deshpan4/LIFT/README.md

 The LIFT framework consists of two modules:
 * LncRNA Identification Module (LIM)
 * Function prediction Module (FPM)
-LIM performs following tasks:
+LIM performs the following tasks:
 * Feature Extraction
 * Classification of coding and non-coding RNAs
-* Optimization of selected features
+* Optimization of the selected features
 * Genomic annotation of the predicted lncRNAs
 FPM performs following tasks:
 * Generation of lncRNA-protein co-expression similarity (LPCS) matrix